raphaelm/python-fints/docs/developer.rst

     >>> s.message_number = 12345
     ValueError: Value '12345' cannot be rendered: max_length=4 exceeded

 The only exception is: Every field can be set to ``None`` in order to clear the field and make it unset, recursively.
 No checking is performed whether all fields that are required (or conditionally required) by the specification are set.
+For convenience, an unset constructed field will still be filled with an instance of the field's value type, so that subfield accessing will always work, without encountering ``None`` values on the way.

 .. code-block:: python